Program Length: 16 weeks

 - Work Placement

 The College also arranges 140 hours of work placement in the food services department of a long term care facility, hospital, school or other institution that prepares and serves food in large quantity.
 Activities performed will vary depending on the placement site, however, key responsibilities include being supervised by a placement host at all times, observing all workplace and school safety and security procedures, dressing appropriately for the placement experience, interacting with the placement staff respectfully, courteously, and enthusiastically and learning and asking questions about the work placement staff’s jobs, environment and daily routine.

-Food Service Worker, Dietary Aide, Food Service Helper and Food Preparer.
-Food Service Workers commonly find employment in long-term care facilities, acute care hospitals, special care homes, integrated facilities, educational facilities, the hospitality industry and a variety of other settings.
+Food Service Workers (also called Dietary Aide, Food Service Helper and Food Preparer) commonly find employment in long-term care facilities, acute care hospitals, special care homes, integrated facilities, educational facilities, the hospitality industry and a variety of other settings.

 Note: Although not an admission requirement, Hepatitis B immunization is strongly recommended, since it is required by many employers

 There is no exemption for any of the Theory courses; however, students who are working or have worked in a Canadian institutional food service environment may be exempt from all or part of the Work Placement.
 The student will require a letter from her or his employer(s) indicating the length of the employment, duties performed and general evaluation of the student’s abilities as a food service worker.
 The amount of credits will then be determent on an individual basis after an interview with the Program Director and a review of the employer letter(s).